shrirama2002/Blog-API/README.md

-This is my learning project which in which I am implementing =
+This is my learning project in which I am implementing:
+=
 - RESTful API's
 - HTTP Methods(GET,POST,PUT,DELETE)